owenxu10/course-share/README.md

 My work is to help to improve the existing project.
 Add some new functions in it.

-Hope I can do it well！
+Hope I can do it well!

 Owen (Project Owner & only programmer)